-Message From The Chiefs of Police
+Message From The Chief of Police

-Shawn I. Butler, Chief of Police
+James T. Slayton, Chief of Police

 To enhance the quality of life in the City of Auburn by working cooperatively with the citizenry to enforce the laws, preserve the peace, and provide for a safe environment.